 If your course requires an ATAS clearance certificate, it will be stated in your offer email and your CAS email from us.
 Check the Foreign and Commonwealth Office website for a list of courses, which are identified as ATAS applicable.

 If you need an ATAS certificate, you must have your ATAS clearance certificate before you apply for your Tier 4 student visa.
-It can take two months to get this, so you must apply early.
+It can take two months to get an ATAS clearance certificate, so you must apply early.

 Important changes to UK Immigration Rules

 The Home Office guidance has been updated with effect from the 6 July 2018 to reflect recent changes to the Immigration Rules.
-From this date there will be a requirement for those studying courses with a relevant JACS code to obtain Academic Technology Approval Scheme (ATAS) clearance regardless of the length of course.
-Previously this applied only to courses of longer than 6 months.
+From this date there will be a requirement for those studying courses with a relevant CAH code to obtain Academic Technology Approval Scheme (ATAS) clearance regardless of the length of course.
 The ATAS certificate is issued by the Foreign and Commonwealth Office (FCO), and gives you security clearance to study certain subject areas.

 This means that Tier 4 (General) applicants applying from 6 July 2018 will need to obtain this clearance prior to making the Tier 4 application (either as entry clearance or leave to remain).

-ATAS clearance will also now be required for those coming to the UK under the short-term student route in order to study relevant courses for up to six months.
+ATAS clearance will also now be required for those applying for a visa to come to the UK under the short-term study route in order to study relevant courses for up to six months.
 This will affect those on relevant courses who come to the UK using this route to undertake a course, research or research tuition, an elective, a viva, a re-sit exam, a re-take module or part of a course under the distance-learning provision.

 If your course leads to a qualification at Master's or Doctorate level, or a postgraduate qualification abroad, please contact us if you are not sure whether you need an Academic Technology Approval Scheme (ATAS) clearance certificate for the course.
-In most cases this information will be in your offer letter but if in doubt please don’t hesitate to get in touch.
+In most cases this information will be in your offer letter, CAS or short-term study invitation letter but if in doubt please don’t hesitate to get in touch.

 Residents from some countries are required to obtain a certificate confirming they are free from infectious TB before applying for a visa.
 For more information see our vaccinations and health checks page.